ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 > [!IMPORTANT]
 > Ideally, other considerations *could* be added such as :
+>
 > * **Asynchronous** : when the function to inline is an `async` one, the caller is expected to use the `await` instruction (hence the caller itself is also an `async` function).
 This means no extra effort is expected.
 However, if the calling method is not asynchronous then it complexifies (a lot) the inlining.
-In the engine, all methods are synchronous.
+In the engine, all the functions and methods are synchronous.
 > * **Recursive** : a recursive function *could* be inlined by changing the structure of the function itself.
 However, this is beyond the scope of this analysis.

 ### Fundamental patterns

 > These patterns are expressed in JavaScript not only to simplify the code but also because the optimization is applied on JavaScript sources.

-#### Block inlining
+#### Basic

 A function with no parameters or `return` statement is inlined in a `BlockStatement` reproducing the content of the function.
 Within this new scope, variables (`let` or `const`) *may* shadow parent scope's symbols but this does not affect the inlined content.

 > [!IMPORTANT]
 > The optimized codebase does not use any `var` statement or nested function that could collide with the parent scope.

 | Term           | Definition                                                     |
 | -------------- | -------------------------------------------------------------- |